johan-perso/obsidianinbox-api/README.md

 # Obsidian Inbox | API

-An Obsidian extension allowing you to receive files in your vault via a REST API, like an inbox.
+An Obsidian plugin allowing you to receive files in your vault via a REST API, like an inbox.

+> This GitHub repo contains the source code required to run the backend.
+The plugin for Obsidian is available [here](https://github.com/johan-perso/obsidianinbox-plugin).

 ## Hosting